How Technology Is Closing the Gap in Fintech

 1. Closing the Operational Gap: Modern Fintech Infrastructure

-Even the most innovative companies start with fragmented workflows — lending processes in spreadsheets, underwriting rules managed manually, and customer data spread across tools.
+Even the most innovative companies start with fragmented workflows — lending processes in spreadsheets, underwriting rules managed manually, customer data spread across tools.

 → Smarter automation